-- 8. In today's world, virtually all consumers and businesses stay connected, informed, and entertained through smart mobile computing devices such as smartphones and tablets.
+- 7. In today's world, virtually all consumers and businesses stay 8. connected, informed, and entertained through smart mobile computing devices such as smartphones and tablets.
 Mobile applications ("apps") are innovative software products that greatly contribute to those devices' value.
 Consumers the world over use smart mobile devices and mobile apps to video chat with friends, pay bills, stay current with the news, listen to music, watch videos, play games, and more. - 9.
-Epic develops and distributes entertainment, social networking and utility applications for personal computers, gaming consoles, and smart mobile devices.
-Epic operates a store for the distribution of personal computer apps, which it would have expanded to distribute Android apps but for Google's conduct.
+8. Epic develops and distributes entertainment apps, social networking and utility applications for personal computers, gaming consoles, and First Amended Complaint for Injunctive Relief 4 smart mobile devices.
+The most popular game Epic currently makes is Fortnite, which has connected operates a store for the distribution of personal computer apps, which it would have expanded to distribute Android apps but for Google's conduct.
 Epic also develops and licenses Unreal Engine, a powerful software suite available to third-party developers that allows them to create and distribute three-dimensional and immersive digital content and apps, including Android apps, movies, and other three-dimensional environments.
 Google's practices have impacted each of Epic's lines of business.

-10. App Development: Epic develops multiple applications, including Fortnite, Fall Guys and Rocket League, the social networking app Houseparty, and apps that support Epic's Unreal Engine, such as Live Link Face, which enables users to capture facial animation with their mobile phones.

-11. Fortnite is a massive virtual world where hundreds of millions of people connect, meet, play, talk, compete, dance, or attend concerts and cultural events.
-Fortnite Battle Royale offers users competitive gameplay as well as the opportunity to mingle, watch movies, attend concerts or participate in cultural events with friends and other users.
+- App Development: Epic develops multiple applications, 10. including Fortnite, Fall Guys and Rocket League, the social networking app Houseparty, and apps that support Epic's Unreal Engine, such as Live Link Face, which enables users to capture facial animation with their mobile phones. - 11.
+Fortnite is a massive virtual world where hundreds of millions of people in a colorful virtual world where they connect, meet, play, talk, compete, dance, or attend concerts and evencultural events.
+Fortnite Battle Royale offers users competitive gameplay as well as the opportunity to mingle, watch movies, attend concerts and other or participate in cultural events with friends and other users.
 Fortnite Creative Mode allows users to design and build their own experiences within the Fortnite universe.

 a.
-Fortnite is free for everyone to download and experience, including by playing games, attending events, socializing with friends or creating new content.
+9. Fortnite is free for everyone to download and playexperience, including by playing games, attending events, socializing with friends or creating new content.
 To generate revenue, Epic offers users various in-app purchases of content for use within the app, such as digital avatars, costumes, dances, concert or movie-themed items, or other cosmetic enhancements.